Deerfoot Trail: Completion

-Since completion
+Since freeway completion

 In an effort to reduce head-on collisions caused by vehicles crossing over the grass median in north Calgary, the installation of high tension cable barriers was completed in the first half of 2007.
 In 2009, modifications were made to the interchange of Peigan, Barlow, and Deerfoot Trails, built in 1979.
-The existing westbound to southbound ramp left little distance for traffic to merge, causing bottlenecks.
-The ramp was modified to first curve north and then loop back underneath itself, extending the merge distance before the three southbound lanes crossed Ogden Road and then the Bow River.
+The former westbound to southbound ramp left little distance for traffic to merge, causing bottlenecks.
+Due to that, the ramp was modified to first curve north and then loop back underneath itself, extending the merge distance before the three southbound lanes crossed Ogden Road and then the Bow River.
 In November 2009, construction of a major interchange at the northern terminus of Deerfoot Trail was completed, connecting it to the northeast and northwest sections of Stoney Trail.

 In August 2013, 96 Avenue NE was extended to the east across West Nose Creek and the Canadian Pacific Railway tracks to meet the existing interchange at Deerfoot Trail and Airport Trail.
 It provided an alternative to Beddington Trail and Country Hills Boulveard for access to the neighbourhood of Harvest Hills.
 The project included a controversial $470,000 piece of public art, a 17 m tall blue ring called "Travelling Light" that lies on the north side of 96 Avenue between the railway and Nose Creek.
 Highly visible from Deerfoot, the ring received national attention and was called "awful" and "terrible" by Calgary mayor Naheed Nenshi, and "an example of bureaucracy run amok" by Councillor Jyoti Gondek.
 The mostly negative feedback prompted Calgary to review its allocation of funds to public art on infrastructure projects.
 As part of Stoney Trail construction in 2013, Deerfoot Trail was upgraded between the most southerly Bow River crossing north and McKenzie Lake Boulevard.
-It was widened to six through lanes from Stoney Trail to the Bow River at Calgary's southern limit, and elevated directional ramps were added to the major interchange at Deerfoot and Stoney Trail to support significantly higher traffic levels.
+It was widened from four through lanes to six through lanes from Stoney Trail to the Bow River at Calgary's southern limit, and elevated directional ramps were added to the major interchange at Deerfoot and Stoney Trail to support significantly higher traffic levels.
 A braided ramp was constructed northbound between Cranston Avenue and Stoney Trail, preventing northbound traffic exiting to eastbound Stoney Trail from conflicting with Auburn Bay and Cranston traffic merging onto northbound Deerfoot Trail.